-Corey Taylor on tackling 'PTSD' on 'CMFT2': "I wanted it to be a bridge between people dealing with it and trying to understand”
+Corey Taylor on tackling 'PTSD' on 'CMF2': "I wanted it to be a bridge between people dealing with it and trying to understand”

-Slipknot and Stone Sour frontman Corey Taylor has explained how he raises awareness for PTSD on his new album ‘CMFT2’.
+Slipknot and Stone Sour frontman Corey Taylor has explained how he raises awareness for PTSD on his new album ‘CMF2’.

-The metal icon was speaking as part of a new interview with NME last week when he recalled the themes in his upcoming solo album, ‘CMFT2’, and his want to raise awareness for mental health issues.
+The metal icon was speaking as part of a new interview with NME last week when he recalled the themes in his upcoming solo album, ‘CMF2’, and his want to raise awareness for mental health issues.

 In the discussion, the Slipknot singer reflected particularly on one track from his upcoming project ‘Post Traumatic Blues’ – a reflective song that explores both his personal experience of Post Traumatic Stress Disorder, and the extra baggage that follows.